oat-sa/taohub-articles/forge/items-api/item-scoring-api.md

         setOutcomeValue("SCORE", 0);
     }

-####Map Response Template{#map-response-template}
+#### Map Response Template

 The map response processing template uses the [[Item Scoring API\#Custom-Rules|mapResponse]] operator to map the value of a response variable (idenfitified by RESPONSE) onto a value for the outcome SCORE.
 Both variables must have been declared and RESPONSE must have an associated mapping.
-The template applies to responses of any baseType and cardinality.{#custom-rulesmapresponse-operator-to-map-the-value-of-a-response-variable-idenfitified-by-response-onto-a-value-for-the-outcome-score-both-variables-must-have-been-declared-and-response-must-have-an-associated-mapping-the-template-applies-to-responses-of-any-basetype-and-cardinality}
+The template applies to responses of any baseType and cardinality.

 This template rule is defined in the constant *TAO\_MATCHING.RULE.MAP\_RESPONSE*.